 Generation is discontinuous because there are no gradations between “is” and “is not.”
 When Mariana passes away, she passes away entirely.
 She is no longer the being before us; it is false to describe what is in front of us as Mariana.
 This is 5’9”, but this is not Mariana, it is a corpse; Mariana no longer has a height.
 When a being passes away, this thing here changes from one thing to another as a whole, and nothing perceptible remains of the previous subject (GC I.4 319b15–17).
 No part that remains is part of her.
 It is the same for coming-to-be.
 Thus, something that is not-Mariana turns into Mariana.

 But in another respect, things do not come to be out of sheer nothingness and disappear into it again when they perish.
 Instead, “every coming-to-be is a passing-away of something else and every passing-away some other thing’s coming-to-be” (GC I.3 319a6–8).18 The coming-to-be of wine is the passing-away of grapes, and the coming-to-be of vinegar is the passing-away of wine (Met.
 VIII.5 1044b30–1045a7).
 This clarifies what Aristotle means by “not-being,” namely, the negation of something specific, as we saw in chapter 1.
 While it is in a way true to say that vinegar comes out of the absence of vinegar, the absence of vinegar was never part of the wine that preceded it, nor is the absence of vinegar part of the vinegar that comes to be.
+There appears to be no continuity between wine and vinegar, since they are two different subjects.
+But in retrospect we define a continuity between what is incidentally not-vinegar and vinegar, or between wine and what is incidentally not-wine.
 The absence of vinegar is apparent only retrospectively, that is, looking backward at the previous stages of generation with the new form in mind.
+To articulate the continuity between them, we add something incidental to both.
 Similarly, the absence of the house was never in the building materials, considered as such.
 What is there is instead (considered categorically) a beam of this size and shape, or (considered energetically) workable material.
-The categorical being of the house is “read” back into the materials (also considered categorically), viewed from the point of view of the completed house.
+The categorical being of the house is “read” back into the materials (also considered categorically) from the point of view of the completed house.
 This is to say, as Aristotle did in Phys.
-I.8: “We too say that nothing comes to be simply out of what is not; but that things do come to be in a way out of what is not, i.e., incidentally.
+I.8: “We too say that nothing comes to be simply out of what is not; but that things do come to be in a way out of what is not, incidentally.
 A thing can come to be out of the lack, which in itself is something which is not, and is not a constituent” (Phys.
 I.8 191b12–15, my trans.).
 Thus, the negation, and indeed the whole continuum over which generation occurs, is incidental to what is indeed there before the generation is complete.
 The continuum becomes apparent in hindsight, and is visible starting from the telos that has come to be.
-To articulate the continuity between them, we add what is incidental.
-There appears to be no continuity between wine and vinegar, since they are two different subjects.
-But in retrospect we define a continuity between what is incidentally not-vinegar and vinegar, or between wine and what is incidentally not-wine.

 Now let us return to the apparent contradiction between the abruptness of the genetic change and the divisibility of the genetic process.
 These apparently contradictory views about change can be reconciled because the divisibility argument applies to a different aspect of the genetic process than the instantaneous arrival argument.
 What is divisible is not the thing that comes to be insofar as it is whole, it is the thing that comes to be, insofar as it has parts: